 “Rather than reducing irregular migration, policy efforts tend to lead smugglers to adapt their routes and methods that make journeys more dangerous for refugees and migrants.
 At least 60,000 refugees and migrants have died during their journey since the start of this century.
 But if governments only seek to restrict migration and asylum arrivals, lucrative business opportunities will continue to be available for smugglers.
 In many locations it occurs with the collusion of state officials who might otherwise interdict smuggling activities,” says Bram Frouws, head of the Mixed Migration Centre.

 One of the reasons people on the move are exposed to violations is the dependency on and rise of the migrant smuggling business.
 In 2016 at least 2.5 million people were smuggled worldwide for an economic return of up to $7 billion.
-But smugglers are a heterogenous group – as the more than 300 interviews conducted with smugglers by MMC reveals.
+But smugglers are a heterogeneous group – as the more than 300 interviews conducted with smugglers by MMC reveals.

 “Smugglers are responsible for 50 percent of all incidents of sexual violence, physical violence, robbery and kidnapping reported by refugees and migrants interviewed through MMC’s 4Mi project.
 But smugglers often provide them their only option to reach safe havens.
 If people want to migrate, there will be smugglers – and being honest about smuggling also entails recognising that, despite everything, smugglers mostly deliver on their promises.” says Bram Frouws.